BokaiZhu/microbiomeFISH/README.md

 <p align="center"><img width=120%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/gamma_80%25_result.png"></p>

 How do we tackle this problem?
-We can combine multiple single probes, with each probe having lower-than-required coverage, together covering the desired numbers and providing the specificity.
-In the package we provided two functions to combine and test the coverage and specificity of 2 or 3 probe-combinations.
-Those steps require another stand-alone sowftware **Usearch**, an ultrafast blast tool.
+We can combine multiple single probes, with each probe having lower-than-required coverage, together covering the desired numbers and providing specificity.
+In the package, we provided two functions to combine and test the coverage and specificity of 2 or 3 probe-combinations.
+Those steps require another stand-alone software **Usearch**, an ultrafast blast tool.
 We also suggest this step to be performed on a server, since it could take time and space.

-Once the Usearch is ready, we can use the ```Dual_optimization()``` and ```Trio_optimization()``` function in r.
+Once the Usearch is installed in your system, we can use the ```Dual_optimization()``` and ```Trio_optimization()```functions in r.

 Coming back to the gammaproteobacteria probe designing problem, with the strategy of combining single probes, we can let ARB start with lower coverage requirements.
 This time, we let ARB design probes >55% coverage and 10 out-group hits, instead of 80% and 10 we tried before.